tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

 ## The data structures

-Every expression has exactly one type, called a monotype (we'll get to generalization later).
-For this type checker, instead of working with values, such as `5`, we're evaluating a program composed of types (`int`) and operations on types (`list`).
+Every expression has exactly one type, called a *monotype*.
 For our purposes, a monotype is either a type variable like `'a` or the application of a type constructor like `->` (a function, as in OCaml or Haskell), `list`, etc to monotype arguments (`'a list`, `'a -> 'b`).

-We represent that divide in python with classes:
+We represent those two kinds in Python with classes:

 ```python
 @dataclasses.dataclass